angelomilan/ethereum-guides/GPU-cloud_mining.md

 If you liked this tutorial and:
 * need help
-* want new Ethereum"for dummies" tutorials
+* want new Ethereum "for dummies" tutorials
 * want to contribute with proof reading or for upcoming tutorials

 reach us on twitter or on the ethereum official forum @angelomilan, @terzim